• Home

 Green Chilies (4 oz can, chopped, drained)

-This is where the heat comes from — don’t skimp if you want the full flavor.
-Canned jalapeños are convenient and consistent — already diced and pickled, adding a tangy kick.
-Fresh jalapeños taste sharper and brighter but the heat level varies pepper to pepper.
-For fresh and less heat, use half the amount and scoop out the seeds.
+This is where the heat comes from — don’t skimp if you want it to taste like a jalapeno popper.
+Canned are convenient and consistent; fresh taste sharper but the heat level varies wildly pepper to pepper.
+I use canned unless I have fresh ones on hand.
+Either way, drain them well or the dip gets watery.

 Parmesan Cheese (1 cup, grated)